 - In a medium pot, melt the butter over medium heat.
 Add the milk, water, and salt and bring to a simmer.
 In a medium bowl, whisk the flour with the baking powder then add to the bubbling mixture little by little, stirring constantly, until the mixture resembles mashed potatoes and pulls away from the sides of the pot, about 1 minute.
 Transfer the mixture to a medium bowl and allow to cool, about 2 minutes.

 - Add one egg at a time, stirring well after each addition.
 Use a whisk to mix hard to form a very thick but smooth batter.
-Spoon half of the mixture into two cake pans and use a spatula to spread the mixture to the edges, smoothing the surface as you go.
+Divide the mixture evenly into two cake pans and use a spatula to spread the mixture to the edges, smoothing the surface as you go.
 Note: It will be very thin at this point but will puff up while baking.
-Gently press the apricot halves on top of one layer.
+Gently press the apricot halves on top of one layer; this will be the top of the cake.

 - Bake on the center rack of the oven until both cakes turn golden brown and are fairly firm, about 20 minutes for the non-fruit cake and 28 minutes total for the layer with the fruit.
 Allow to cool for 5 minutes, then gently remove and set on a serving platter.